jimtjames/vex-recorder/README.md

     ....
 }
 ```
 Note: If you add a `startTask` call to your main task like this, the timer will start counting down as soon as the "start" button is pressed in the debug window.
-If you want to make it so it only starts recording after a button press, use the following call instead:
+If you want to make it so it only starts recording after a button press on the controller, use the following code in your ROBOTC program instead:

 ```c
 #include <vex_recorder.c>